 The purpose of this Graduate Manual is to outline the procedures and policies that accompany enrollment in the Psychology Ph.D. program at Clark University.
-For more information about the policies and procedures of the Clark University Graduate School, please check: http://www.clarku.edu/graduate/current/handbook.pdf.
+For more information about the policies and procedures of Clark University, please check the University Student Handbook.